MossGoblin/Stack-n-Pack/README.md

 * There is a change in the game logic I would implement right away and (of course) the game needs rebalancing (grid size vs resources and such), but let's say that it's a working prototype.

+* I don't remember if the win condition is implemented...

 * P.S.
 The idiotic UI with almost unreadable text?
 Blame on the 'prototype' word.

+## TODO

+* Continuous movement when an arrow key is held down

+* Add battery that limits the energy the player has at his disposal.
+When an order is fulfilled, the battery is filled first, then the remainder goes towards the win condition

+* Reduce the size of the grid, so that the limited space can play its role

 ## OUTLINE